agibsonsw/AndyEdits/README.md

 Create a new (single) edit-region will correct this.
 This can be done at any time and allows you to explicity determine the start and end points for the edit-region.

+ST-API ISSUE:
+An issue when using add_regions(), and relating to colour themes, may arise.
+The gutter icon may not display and the scrollbar and ruler may be poorly rendered.
+Switching to a default theme and back to your chosen theme should resolve this.
+You may also need to close and re-start ST.